 Create comprehensive, authoritative content.
 AI tools favor detailed, well-researched content that thoroughly answers questions.
 Write in-depth guides on fitness topics relevant to your services.

 Use structured data and schema markup.
 Schema helps AI understand your content structure, services, pricing, and class schedules.
+This makes it easier for AI to extract and cite your information.

 ESPLocal specializes in local SEO for plumbing companies.
 We handle everything — website, GBP, citations, content, and backlinks.